Rivfor Dental Lab

 Traditional PVS or polyether impressions remain a reliable option, particularly in situations where subgingival margins are deep and difficult to capture with a scanner, full-arch implant cases with multiple scan bodies (where scan accuracy can degrade over long spans), or practices that have not yet invested in intraoral scanning technology.

-When sending traditional impressions, use a rigid tray with adequate adhesive, ensure complete material flow around the preparation, and ship the impression promptly — ideally same-day — to minimize any dimensional change.
+When sending traditional impressions to our Florida dental lab, use a rigid tray with adequate adhesive, ensure complete material flow around the preparation, and ship the impression promptly — ideally same-day — to minimize any dimensional change.
+For Miami-Dade practices, our courier picks up impressions directly from your office.

 Tips for Better Results with Either Method